Nature connectedness: Nature experiences

-A global review summarized the scarce data on a likely largely declining "experience of nature" (EoN) and nature-disconnection which prior studies suggest have impacts on health and proenvironmental behavior.
-18 included studies measured temporal trends in EoN.
-Data on the presence of nature in cultural products, such as movies or books was used as well.
+A global review summarized the scarce data on a likely largely declining "experience of nature" (EoN) and nature disconnection which prior studies suggest have impacts on health and pro-environmental behavior.
+Eighteen included studies measured temporal trends in EoN.
+Data on the presence of nature in cultural products, such as movies or books, was used as well.
 As "an initial proxy for understudied regions", data on locations where humans live (away from the natural world, becoming more urban), and forest cover in cities (decreasing) was used.
 The researchers conclude that "existing evidence is insufficient to assess the magnitude and generality of this phenomenon".

 Another review concluded that "[w]ithin a generation, children's lives have largely moved indoors" and that "research indicates that direct experiences of nature in childhood contribute to care for nature across the life span."

 Implications of feeling connected to nature

 Although nature relatedness is a stable individual trait, it can change based on one's experience with nature, so that people feel more connected to nature (and are more concerned about nature) after exposure to nature Spending time in nature (and feeling connected to nature) may be one way to motivate environmentally friendly behaviours.
 As these authors and Kaplan explain, motivating ecological behaviours by increasing the connection to the natural environment may be more effective than establishing laws and rules that people have to follow.

 Feeling connected to nature may also be of benefit to the following people and organizations: